 Netball requires a very large court, posts (nets) and a ball.
 The uniforms are also very important because each position has restrictions ont heir movement so an umpire must be able to clearly see that a player's position is.

-A Netball is made of leather, rubber or similar material, weighing 400 - 450 gms (14 - 16 ounces) and measuring 690 - 710 mms (27 - 28 inches) in circumference.
+A Netball is made of leather, rubber or similar material, weighing 400 - 450 g (14 - 16 ounces) and measuring 690 - 710 mm (27 - 28 inches) in circumference.

-A netball court is slightly larger than a basketball court, being 30.5m long and 15.25m wide.
+A netball court is slightly larger than a basketball court, being 30.5m long and 15.25m wide (100' x 50').
 The longer sides are called Side Lines and the shorter lines called Base Lines.
 The court is divided into three equal areas.
-A 90cm-diameter Centre Circle is located in the centre of the court.
-A 4.9m-radius semi-circle on each base Line is called the Goal Circle.
+A 90cm (3') diameter Centre Circle is located in the center of the court.
+A 4.9m radius semi-circle on each base line is called the Goal Circle.

 The goal posts are 3.05m (10') high from the top of the ring.
 The rings have an internal diameter of 380mm and are located 150mm forward from the post.
 The rings are made of 15mm diameter steel.

 The seven players on each team get have specific letters on the front of their uniform:

 WD - Wind Defence

 GK - Goal Keeper